hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 ### Sales Trends:

-* **The company's sales peaked in May 2020 with 2,727 orders totaling $797K monthly revenue**.
+* The company's sales peaked in May 2020 with 2,727 orders totaling $797K monthly revenue.
 This corresponds with the boom in economy-wide spending due to pandemic-induced changing consumer behavior.

-* **Tekora exhibits a seasonal pattern**, with peak sales in March and October and the lowest sales in November and December, despite the holiday season.
+* Tekora exhibits a seasonal pattern, with peak sales in March and October and the lowest sales in November and December, despite the holiday season.

-* Beginning in March 2021, **revenue declined on a year-over-year basis for 22 consecutive months**.
+* Beginning in March 2021, revenue declined on a year-over-year basis for 22 consecutive months.
 In the second half of 2022, revenue fell by nearly 50% year-over-year, approaching pre-pandemic figures.

 * Despite the downward trend, full-year 2022 remained above the pre-pandemic 2019 baseline in all three key performance indicators.
-This is primarily due to the relatively strong first half of the year, which recorded sales and order count well above the same period in 2019, **up 59% and 60% respectively.**
+This is primarily due to the relatively strong first half of the year, which recorded sales and order count well above the same period in 2019, up 59% and 60% respectively.

 ![Sales Trends](https://github.com/hiepnguyenbg/Tekora-Online-Sales-Analysis/blob/main/assets/Trend%20Dashboard.png)